jspotten/cs324-labs/07-hw-sockets/README.md

 because we know that it contains the null character that we included when we sent the message.

-Now take note of how the number of calls to `send()` on the client relates to the number of `recvfrom()` calls on the server.
+Now take note of how the number of calls to `sendto()` on the client relates to the number of `recvfrom()` calls on the server.
 Let's make some modifications to both client and server code to better understand what is going on: